peace-and-protection/Peace-and-Protection/pp-readme.txt

 A lot of bugs have also been fixed from 4.20 and 4.21.
 Everything seems to be fairly stable at this point- I think the majority of the bugs from the mIRC 6.01 changes and multi-server revamps have been fixed.
-As always, let me know if you find anything.
+As always, let us know if you find anything.

 If you missed 4.20, then you're in for a treat.
 Since 4.06, a LOT of major changes have been made.
 PnP is now fully mIRC 6.01 compatible.